<![CDATA[The summer vacation is here and with it, invitations to family gatherings and reunions.

 If your child is a picky eater or on a special diet, make sure you know what the food options are ahead of time and prepare accordingly.
 In the event lunch or dinner is planned at a family member’s home; let the host know what your child’s allergies and dislikes are.

-dining is planned-call the venue ahead or check their menu online to find out what dishes would be suitable for your kid.
+If restaurant dining is planned-call the venue ahead or check their menu online to find out what dishes would be suitable for your kid.

 Arrive a few days ahead